ga-wdi-boston/orientation/README.md

     [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"
     ```

-1. Use NVM to install the latest stable version of Node
+1. Use NVM to install the latest stable version of Node (4.2.4)

     ```
-    nvm install stable
+    nvm install v4.2.4
     ```

+    ** if node version 5 is already installed type: nvm alias default v4.2.4

 1. Finally, use NPM to install the Node modules mentioned earlier and make them available across all of our projects.